iiliyaa/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Code Book

-Please refer to `CodeBook.md` for a comprehensive description of the dataset, including details about the data source, transformations, and variable descriptions.
+Please refer to `CodeBook.md` for a thorough description of the dataset, including details about the data source, transformations, and variable descriptions.